Closed formula for univariate subresultants in multiple roots

 To recover the sum we are looking for, we take a specific coefficient in $(t_1,\dots,t_r)$ in both sides.
 Note that the leading coefficient of $\mathcal{R}(T,\overline{A}\cup\overline{B})\det(V(T))$ w.r.t. the lexicographic term order $t_1>\dots > t_r$ equals

-We look now at this coefficient on the right hand side of the whole expression: we do it considering the variables $t_i$ that belong to each $T_\ell$.
-We look first at variables in $T_2$, and then in $T_3$, since they behave similarly. \\Observe that and
+We now look for this coefficient on the right hand side of the expression above.
+We do it by keeping track of the variables $t_i$ that belong to each $T_\ell$.
+We go first after the variables in $T_2$, and then in $T_3$, since they behave similarly.
+Observe that and